Our National Project: Cancer Research

 PROJECT: LUNG CANCER

-To understand the mechanisms contributing to resistance to KRAS inhibitors in lung cancer in order to eradicate residual disease and augment the upfront response to this class of agents.
+To understand the mechanisms contributing to therapeutic resistance of novel agents in lung cancer, such as KRAS inhibitors to eradicate residual disease and augment the upfront clinical response.

 Medical Advisory Board